Connie’s House

 In the mid-90’s, I discovered art as therapy when I was hospitalized for chronic and severe emotional symptoms that led to my diagnoses of bipolar, PTSD, and dissociative identity disorder.
 (DID)

 I eventually became homeless due to the severity of my symptoms and have spent many years in trauma recovery.
-I turned to the internet for answers to my questions about my diagnoses, so I am grateful for this opportunity to share my personal discoveries with others who are facing the rigors of long-term recovery.
+I turned to the internet for answers to my questions about my diagnoses, so I that is why I have chosen to publicly share my personal discoveries with others who are facing the rigors of long-term recovery.

 The recovery strategies I used to turn my personal living space into an ACEs Recovery Zone has helped create a stable atmosphere for my trauma recovery work, so my goal for the content I create is to inspire and encourage others to learn to do the same.